shivam-airi/nodejs-app-with-mysql/backend/readme.md

    emp_add varchar(255) DEFAULT false
    ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-## Change the connection url in the code with the mysql servers url
+## Change the connection url in the code with the mysql servers url (check conn.js)